mikearcaro/ImagingAnalyses/mri_augmentation/README.md

 ##  Notes
 The script ensures that the T1 and mask files are correctly paired based on their filenames.
 The transformations are applied in parallel to utilize multiple CPU cores for faster processing.
-The script generates various versions of the images with different deformations, intensity biases, rotations, and noise levels.
-Feel free to customize the script further to fit your specific needs.